7 Psychology Books Like Maybe You Should Talk To Someone

 7. Becoming Myself: A Psychiatrist’s Memoir

 If you’re already in Irvin D. Yalom, this is his last book because he’s quite old, and it’s his memoir.
-It is a motivating book to see how psychiatrists used to work in America or UK when psychiatry and psychology had a smaller divide.
+It is a motivating book to see how psychiatrists used to work in America or the UK when psychiatry and psychology had a smaller divide.
 It motivated me to see that someone can be so curious and interdisciplinary, how hard being a doctor in America is, and how he was still interested in psychology.

 Irvin is a beautiful writer, so it is relatable and easy to read.
 If you want to discover yourself through the author, give this book a chance to fly you.
-If you like Maybe You Should Talk To Someone, you must read it.
+If you like Maybe You Should Talk To Someone, read it.
+Let me know if you have any book recommendations for me.
+Please let me know if you have any other books related to philosophy or psychology.
+Also, let me know whether you disagree or agree with my points and whether you enjoyed it.
+Keep reading!

 Author: Irvin D. Yalom